Last updated on October 6th, 2020 at 04:32 pmReading Time: 8 minutes

 Selenium is necessary for the development of the pancreas and the integrity of cell membranes.
 It also plays a critical role in increasing the immune response, and deficiencies can cause white muscle disease, heart failure, paralysis, lower birth rates, weak or stillborn calves, and lower overall immunity.

-Vitamin D is needed for mineral absorption, bone growth, and immune response.
+Cattle need Vitamin D is for mineral absorption, bone growth, and immune response.
 Signs of a deficiency may include stiff joints, irritability, convulsions, decreased appetite, digestive issues, labored breathing, and weakness.

 The Cow/Calf Cycle